f5devcentral/f5-velos-training/docs/initial_setup_of_velos.rst

 System Settings
 ===============

 Once the IP addresses have been defined system settings such as DNS servers, NTP, and external logging should be defined.
-This can be done from the CLI, GUI, or API
+This can be done from the CLI, GUI, or API.

-From the CLI:
+**From the CLI:**

 .. code-block:: bash